-Who is eligible for the summer intensive Arabic language programs?
+How competitive is the admissions process for the summer Arabic programs?

 Prospective participants may apply to the summer program by completing the application form